Stairwaycl/opensource/pages/jekyll.md

 ---
 layout: default
 permalink: /jekyll/
+title: "About  Ruby 📚"
 ---

-# Jekyll Course 📚

 <p class="lead">
-  Here you will find tutorials, guides, and resources on Jekyll, the static site generator we use to build our blogs, ideal for a fast, Markdown-based workflow.
+  Here you will find tutorials, guides, and resources focused on programming with Ruby, especially in the context of static site development with Jekyll.
 </p>

 <div class="row">